Communication, Media, and Rhetoric

 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN COMMUNICATION, MEDIA, AND RHETORIC

-- Communication, Media, and Rhetoric (CMR) provides both the intellectual and practical skills to compete in today's and tomorrow's job market.
+- Communication, Media, and Rhetoric (CMR) provides you with the intellectual, critical, and practical skills you need to compete in today's and tomorrow's job markets.